LucianoGanga/simple-headless-chrome/README.md

 const HeadlessChrome = require('simple-headless-chrome')

 const browser = new HeadlessChrome({
-  headless: true // If you turn this off, you can actually see the browser navigate with your instructions })
+  headless: true // If you turn this off, you can actually see the browser navigate with your instructions,
+  chrome: {
+    userDataDir: '/tmp/headlessDataDir' // This can be null, so a tmp folder will be created and then destroyed }
+})
 ```